 How to Fix a Running Toilet

 If you're looking to save money on a toilet issue, an excellent plumbing tip for families consists of replacing the malfunctioning flapper.
 The first step to fixing this issue includes removing water from the tank.
 This is done by closing the toilet’s water shutoff valve and then flushing to release the excess water from the tank.
 Next, identify the broken flapper connected to the toilet.
 This is a rubber or plastic piece with a chain attached to it.
 Unclip the chain from the flapper, and unhook the flapper from the pegs of the flush valve tube.
 The last step of this plumbing 101 solution involves connecting a new flapper to the toilet.

 Depending on your toilet, you may not need the ring that comes attached to some flappers.
 If you don’t need the ring, you can remove it and connect the flapper to the pegs of the flush valve.
 If you do need it, you’ll simply use the ring to hook the flapper back into place.
-Reattach the new flapper to the chain of the handle lever, which should have a little bit of slack when the handle is in the resting position.
-Finally, reopen the toilet’s water shutoff valve, and your job is done!
+Attach the new flapper to the chain of the handle lever, which should have a little bit of slack when the handle is in the resting position.
+Finally, open the toilet’s water shutoff valve, and your job is done!

 For clogs that aren’t especially major, you can try pouring several cups of boiling water down the drain (remove the stopper first).
-Then pour down 1 cup of baking soda and 1 cup of vinegar, and let this reactive combination work its magic for a half hour or so on your plumbing system.
-You’ll want to place a wet rag over the drain to ensure the reaction is contained.
+Next, pour down 1 cup of baking soda and 1 cup of vinegar into the drain pipe.
+It will take this reactive solution a 30 minutes or less to eliminate the blockage in your pipes.
+Once the solution is pushed into the drain, place a wet rag over the drain to ensure the reaction is contained.
 Finally, pour several more cups of boiling water down the drain and plumbing system.
-This will often break up whatever’s causing the backup in your drain.
+This will cause the object in the drain of your kitchen or bathroom to disintegrate.